The Ugly Truth About Qatari Money

 What Are We Selling?

-This is not just about Qatar.
-It’s about us.
-About how easily our institutions, values, and freedoms can be bought.
-About how we sold access to our politics, media, and education to a regime that fundamentally opposes everything we stand for.
+This isn’t just about Qatar.
+It’s about us — about how easily our institutions, values, and freedoms can be bought.
+About how we have sold access to our politics, media, and education to a regime that fundamentally opposes everything we stand for.
+Qatar’s wealth rises from the desert sands without ever having to reconcile with civil society, pluralism, or human rights.
+If we don’t stop selling off our civilization piece by piece, we will soon wake up in a world that is no longer ours.

 Share